junjang17/highlight-to-translate/README.md

 ## Usage
-Select the desired target language (default is English).
+Select the desired target language by clicking the extension icon on the top right of Chrome (default is English).
 Once selected, hit apply.

 ![](https://i.imgur.com/4lmHfAh.png)